Teach Kids How To Feel Their Feelings

-Help kids begin to cultivate self-compassion using My Feeling Body Activity Sheet linked below for PDF and Hard Copy versions of the Feeling Cards.
+Help kids begin to cultivate self-compassion using My Feeling Body Activity Sheet along with Feelings Cards.

 How It Works